tutek1/DTLabs/06_Beehave/lab06.md

 <video id=VawO4Iq8NW0></video>

-(Changing the `Tick Rate` property to a higher number makes the tree update less often, making it easier for us to see, what is really happening in the tree)
+(Changing the `Tick Rate` property to a higher number makes the tree update less often, making it easier for us to see, what is really happening.)

 > aside positive